What is the difference between a 32-bit and 64-bit CPU?

 The two main categories of processors are 32-bit and 64-bit.
 The type of processor a computer has not only affects its overall performance, but it can also dictate what type of software it uses.

 The 32-bit processor was the primary processor used in all computers until the early 1990s.
 Intel Pentium processors and early AMD processors were 32-bit, which means the operating system and software work with data units that are 32 bits wide.
 Windows 95, 98, and XP are all 32-bit operating systems.

-The 64-bit computer has been around since 1961 when IBM created the IBM 7030 Stretch supercomputer.
+The 64-bit computer originated in 1961 when IBM created the IBM 7030 Stretch supercomputer.
 However, it was not put into use in home computers until the early 2000s.
 Microsoft released a 64-bit version of Windows XP to be used on computers with a 64-bit processor.
 Windows Vista, Windows 7, and Windows 8 also come in 64-bit versions.
-Other software has been developed that is designed to run on a 64-bit computer, which are 64-bit based as well, in that they work with data units that are 64 bits wide.

 Differences between a 32-bit and 64-bit CPU

 A big difference between 32-bit processors and 64-bit processors is the number of calculations per second they can perform, which affects the speed at which they can complete tasks.
-64-bit processors can come in dual core, quad core, six core, and eight core versions for home computing.
-Multiple cores allow for an increased number of calculations per second that can be performed, which can increase the processing power and help make a computer run faster.
+64-bit processors come in dual-core, quad-core, six-core, and eight-core versions for home computing.
+Multiple cores allow for an increased number of calculations per second that can be performed, which increases the processing power and helps make a computer run faster.
 Software programs that require many calculations to function smoothly can operate faster and more efficiently on the multi-core 64-bit processors, for the most part.